An Experience with Bea from La Tartine Gourmande

 With just a few hours of sleep, in day-old clothes and my camera bag in hand I was in a cab on my way to Brooklyn.
 I missed the group’s morning adventure at Union Square Farmer’s Market, strolling, sampling and looking for ingredients.

-I joined the group at the Sunday Suppers loft, walking right in the middle of a conversation on composition and props at the table below.
+I joined the group at the Sunday Suppers loft, walking right in the middle of a conversation on composition and props.

 Let me just say that Béa has the most beautiful photographs and stories that make food magical.

 The imagery she creates literally immerses the viewer into her world, with memories of a little girl growing up in Northern France, among a family that treasured food and heritage.

 Her enthusiasm in person is even more inspiring.
 Bea is witty, charming and truly exudes the joie de vivre.